LEAP-HI-ClimACT/Coastal-Infrastructure-Planning/README.md

 ## Generate transition models
 To generate discrete-state transition probabilities, the SLR and storm surge levels are suitably discretized into 77 and 72 discrete states, respectively.
 The discrete-state transitions for Sea Level Rise (SLR) and storm surge are generated using the codes, as:
-(i) slr transitions.m for SLR transitions
+1. slr transitions.m for SLR transitions
-(ii) surge_transitions.m for storm surge transitions
+2. surge_transitions.m for storm surge transitions

 ## Generate reward models